alamenai/notify/README.md

 #### What about the Dark Mode?

-Don't worry, we breath the  Dark Mode too.
+Don't worry, the  Dark Mode is included too.
 You need to add just `darkmode` property.

 ```Javascript
 return (<Notify {...props} darkmode/>)
 ```

 ### API reference
+---

 <table width="100%">

 <tr align="center">